clemenscodes/nixos/README.md

 After installing you will have a `switch` alias available that will build your machine configuration.

-To make the best out of this, you will want to adjust the definitions like user, locale etc. in `flake.nix`.

 ### Further Steps

-Adjust these defaults to suit your purposes.
+To make the best out of this, you will want to adjust the defaults like user, locale etc. in `flake.nix`.

 - user: `clay`
 - locale: `de`